-There are lots of busses which stop nearby.
-The closest are the numbers 2, 12, 41 and 47.
+There are lots of buses which stop nearby.

 These are the entrance doors.
 They will open automatically for you.

 When you arrive, you will be met by our friendly staff, who wear black t-shirts and lanyards.

 Our staff are here to show you where to go, and you can ask them questions if you're not sure of something.